All Episodes

 Joy Reed has said things that are so verifiably untrue, it's insane.

-I'm not gonna indulge you.
+I'm not going to indulge you.

-But let's really talk about where we need to go from here on, and that is the fact that black black people have every sense of entitlement as it relates to having reparations.
+And that is the fact that black people have every sense of entitlement as it relates to having reparations.

-And I'm gonna tell you why, right?
+And I'm going to tell you why, right?

 Nobody, you show me one race.